returnDevBootcamp/git-recipe/recipe.md

 1. Add all the dry ingredients to a mug.
 2. Add the oil and water.
-3. Mix until everything is mixed together well.
+3. Mix until verything is mixed together well.
 4. Microwave for 1 minute 40 seconds.